 Dynamic updates, however, help to ensure that personnel are in the know.
 If analysts suddenly deal with a flood of support tickets because of an outage, real-time transfer of knowledge articles for dealing with that outage can reduce incident resolution time, improve analyst morale, and keep customers happy.
 Good data leads to good decisions by ITSM leaders.

 What Digital Transformation Means for Data Quality and ITSM Leaders

 The spotlight on data quality has intensified with the rise of digital-transformation pursuits.
 Rather than applying patches to seemingly weak areas in an organization, CIOs realize they need to embrace digital transformation in order to compete.
 Digital transformation is a total re-engineering of a corporation’s technological and business processes, in order to meet elevated customer expectations.

 One key theme in digital transformation, according to the World Economic Forum’s Digital Transformation Initiative, is big data analytics.
 The emergence of big data means new opportunities for companies to unlock value.
 When IT and analytics teams apply BI tools to these data repositories and warehouses, they have real-time visibility into statuses and trends of their customers and their company.
-With such insight, business leaders make informed decisions, and companies become more agile, ready to compete in a dynamic landscape.
+With such insight, business and ITSM leaders make informed decisions, and companies become more agile, ready to compete in a dynamic landscape.

 But those business decisions are only as good as the data they’re based on.
 And according to Gartner, data of unacceptable quality continues to influence 97% of business decisions.
 At the same time, just 37% of companies have implemented a data-governance strategy.